rnunezrgn/Infoblox/README.md

-# Infoblox
+# Infoblox playbooks example
-# Have your infoblox device named nios or in a group named nios.
-You can use a machine # # # credential in Ansible Tower with these playbooks.
+# Have your infoblox device named "nios" or a group named "nios", which contain a list of IPAM/DDI devices.
+# You can use a "machine" type credential in Ansible Controller with these playbooks.